Alternation: Frequently Asked Questions

 If I am a non-affected employee, is there a deadline to submit my interest for alternation?
 Once I have put my name forward, can I withdraw from the alternation process?

 If you are a non-affected employee, you can submit your interest for alternation at any time.
-If change your mind, you can withdraw your request at any time prior to exchanging with an opting employee.
+If change your mind, you can withdraw your request at any time prior to exchange postings with an opting employee.

 Once I become an “alternate”, am I eligible for ALL options listed under 6.3 of the WFA?